banch3v/time-price-calculator/README.md

-# time-price-calculator
-App for calulating price based on spent time
+App for calculating price based on time spent